loicdescotte/loicdescotte.github.io/_posts/2014-11-26-es7-object-observe.md

 ---

 I'm really not a JavaScript expert but today I wanted to try the new Object.observe API that will be part of ECMAScript 7 and that is already supported in Chrome.
-In my example I want to observe an array of names, and update an HTML list according to the events occurring on this array (add or delete).
+In my example I want to observe an array of names, and update an HTML list according to the events occurring on this array (e.g. add or delete).

 {% highlight javascript %}
 var names = ['joe', 'bob']